celinebeier/highlights/Physics/README.md

-# Highlights
+# Particle Physics
-This is a selection of some physics-related work I have done in university and before.
+I hold a Bachelor’s in Physics and a Master’s in Particle Physics.
+This repository contains a selection of physics-related work I have completed during my studies and in previous projects.
 It includes:

 - my Master thesis with the ATLAS group at McGill University
 - a paper and presentation on water Cherenkov detectors for a graduate detector physics course